ethereum-oasis-op/baseline/examples/erp-connector-proxy/README.md

 * can automate container orchestration across major infrastructure vendors (i.e., AWS and Microsoft Azure); and
 * it can provide atomicity guarantees across all participants' container runtimes during protocol upgrades (i.e., to ensure forward compatibility and continuity for early adopters)

 Shuttle is a bring-your-own-keys rendezvous point enabling turnkey container orchestration and integration across infrastructure vendors.
-Shuttle is a product built by Provide to de-risk multiparty enterprise "production experiments " using the Baseline Protocol, providing continuity to early adopters of the Baseline approach.
-Provide is actively contributing to the standards of the Baseline Protocol while commercially supporting Shuttle projects .
+Shuttle de-risks multiparty enterprise "production experiments " using the Baseline Protocol, providing continuity to early adopters of the Baseline approach.
+Provide is actively contributing to the standards and protocol while commercially supporting Shuttle projects.

-The following complexities related to enabling the Baseline Protocol for a multiparty process such as the one illustrated by the Radish34 use-case are addressed by Shuttle as an enterprise rendezvous point :
+The following complexities related to enabling the Baseline Protocol for a multiparty process such as the one illustrated by the Radish34 use-case are addressed by Shuttle as an enterprise rendezvous point:

 * Infrastructure
-  * Containers (and the dependency graph)
+  * Container Orchestration
+    * Security
+    * Dependency Graph
   * Blockchain
     * HD Wallets / Accounts
     * Meta transaction relay (i.e., enterprise "gas pump")
     * Smart Contracts (i.e., deployment, interaction)
     * Organization Identity / PKI / x509
     * Key material (i.e., for advanced privacy, messaging, zkSNARKs
 * Baseline Protocol
   * Circuit Registry
-    * Forward-compatibility
+  * Continuity & forward-compatibility (i.e., with rapidly-evolving protocols)
   * Point-to-point messaging (i.e., proof receipts, etc.)
   * Translation for DTO → Baseline Protocol

 ![](docs/images/image2.png)
-Baseline smart contract deployment to Ropsten testnet -- as of today, new projects are automatically subsidized by the Provide platform faucet when transaction broadcasts fail due to insufficient funds on every testnet.
-This same meta transaction / relay functionality will be helpful to organizations who want to participate in mainnet-enabled business processes in the future but do not want to hold Ether (i.e., when the Baseline Protocol has been deployed to the public Ethereum mainnet).
+<br/><sub><sup>Baseline smart contract deployment to Ropsten testnet -- as of today, new projects are automatically subsidized by the Provide platform faucet when transaction broadcasts fail due to insufficient funds on every testnet.
+This same meta transaction / relay functionality will be helpful to organizations who want to participate in mainnet-enabled business processes in the future but do not want to hold Ether (i.e., when the Baseline Protocol has been deployed to the public Ethereum mainnet).*</sub></sup>

 ![](docs/images/image15.png)
-Baseline smart contract suite intricacy, as illustrated by the contract-internal CREATE opcodes issued from within the Shuttle deployer contract.
-This functionality will become a standardized part of the Baseline protocol.
+<br/><sub><sup>Baseline smart contract suite intricacy, as illustrated by the contract-internal CREATE opcodes issued from within the Shuttle deployer contract.
+This functionality will become a standardized part of the Baseline protocol.*</sub></sup>

 ![](docs/images/image16.png)
-Container orchestration "work product" -- each organization, using its own AWS/Azure credentials, leverages Shuttle to automate the configuration and deployment of 13 microservice container runtimes to cloud infrastructure under their own auspices.
-Provide also has capability of supporting this for on-premise deployments via a rack appliance.
+<br/><sub><sup>Container orchestration "work product" -- each organization, using its own AWS/Azure credentials, leverages Shuttle to automate the configuration and deployment of 13 microservice container runtimes to cloud infrastructure under their own auspices.
+Provide also has capability of supporting this for on-premise deployments via a rack appliance.*</sub></sup>

 # Challenge: Establishing Domain Model and Proxy